Integrated into the GeoStudio Suite

 Pseudo-Static and Newmark Dynamic Stability

-Earthquake loading can be modeled using seismic loads with various pore-water pressure conditions, including the Duncan et al. (1990) two-stage undrained strength method, the two-stage effective stress strength method, or even the dynamic pore-water pressures from a QUAKE/W analysis.
+Earthquake loading can be modeled in 2D stability analyses using seismic loads with various pore water pressure conditions, including the Duncan et al. (1990) two-stage undrained strength method, the two-stage effective stress strength method, or even the dynamic pore water pressures from a QUAKE/W analysis.

 Strength Reduction Stability Analysis